-Meta Will Enable Influencers to Create AI Versions of Themselves
+Meta Will Enable Influencers To Create AI Versions of Themselves

 But the main announcement is the launch of live testing of AI Studio with selected IG creators in the U.S.

 Zuckerberg says that AI Studio will enable creators to build an “AI agent” version of themselves to interact with their community.
-The process, built into Instagram, will provide various prompts and tools to generate these AI bot variations.
+The process, built into Instagram (which app researcher Alessandro Paluzzi uncovered recently), will provide various prompts and tools to generate these AI bot variations.

 The main focus, or the simple use case, according to Zuckerberg, is to answer fact-based queries, with the more challenging element coming in answers that are more creative, and replicate the style of the creator.
 Zuckerberg says that creators will have the freedom to train their bots on different aspects of their social media presence, and through this, that should enable them to generate more life-like replicas of themselves.

-Yet, at the same time, Meta doesn’t want to trick people into thinking they’re engaging with the real person.
-Zuckerberg notes that these AI bots will be clearly flagged to ensure that people know they’re interacting with an AI bot, though the question remains, then: “Why?”
+Yet, as noted, Meta also doesn’t want to trick people into thinking they’re engaging with the real person.
+Zuckerberg noted that they're still working on the AI disclosure elements, but there are various signifiers in-stream.

+But the bigger question that I have is “Why?”
+Why would people want to engage with a bot that sounds like a person of profile, when they're not actually engaging with a human at all?

 I mean, I get the basic use case, in regards to creators getting a heap of queries, and only having so much time to personally respond.
 This is the fact-based element, where the bots will be able to provide, essentially, generic answers to common questions, in the style of the creator.
 But expanding into other areas seems inherently deceptive, and also, counter to the entire focus of “social” media platforms.